-I hereby certify that this Soil and Erosion and Land Disturbing Plat correctly represents the data complied or verified through a survey completed by me or under my direct supervision.
-I certify that the design of the proposed improvements comply with the minimum design standards of the Fannin County Subdivision Standards.
+I hereby certify that this Soil and Erosion and Land Disturbing Plat correctly represent the data complied or verified through a survey completed by me or under my direct supervision.
+I certify that the design of the proposed improvements complies with the minimum design standards of the Fannin County Subdivision Standards.

+DATE:

 REGISTERED LAND SURVEYOR LICENSE NUMBER

-NAME, ADDRESS AND TELEPHONE NUMBER
+NAME:

+ADDRESS:

+TELEPHONE NUMBER: